 DBS numbers and date of issued are logged, DBS are renewed every 3 years.
 The staff/volunteers will receive reminders of when they need to renew their DBS.
-We send reminders to staff three, two and one month in advance of DBS running out to ensure that it gets done in time before the other runs out.
+Reminders are sent to staff three, two and one month in advance of DBS running out to ensure that it gets done in time before the other runs out.